 - St. James's Hospital, Dublin, Ireland

 - Dr. Pape continues to be contacted almost monthly about this innovation by researchers and hospital quality department personnel and asked for advice on implementation.
 Many organizations have requested permission and have used the Medication Administration Distraction Observation Sheet (MADOS) instrument developed by Dr. Pape.
 Some other facilities working on implementation include: Midland Memorial Hospital, Midland TX; Princeton Healthcare System; Princeton, NJ; Children's Hospital of Philadelphia, Philadelphia, PA; New York-Presbyterian Hospital, New York, NY, and UC Health University of Cincinnati Medical Center.

-- A vest with the words “Medication Round in Progress - Please Do Not Disturb” was created in Queensland Australia based on Dr. Pape’s 2001 study and is now available in the US through Riskologic.com at http://www.riskologic.com
+- A vest with the words “Medication Round in Progress - Please Do Not Disturb” was created and patented in Queensland Australia based on Dr. Pape’s 2001 study and is now available in the US through Riskologic.com at http://www.riskologic.com

 1 Institute of Medicine.
 Preventing medication errors.
 Washington, DC: The National Academies Press; 2007.